bthomas2622/love2d-starter-kit/.github/custom-instructions.md

 ## 6. UI Components

-*   The project includes UI components like buttons (`src/states/button.lua`), dropdowns (`src/states/dropdown.lua`), and sliders (`src/states/slider.lua`).
+*   The project includes UI components like buttons (`src/ui/button.lua`), dropdowns (`src/ui/dropdown.lua`), and sliders (`src/ui/slider.lua`).
 *   When implementing UI elements, try to reuse or extend these existing components if applicable.

 ## 7. Specific Files to Note

-*   **`updateGameSettings.lua`**: This script appears to be a utility related to managing game settings.
+*   **`src/utils/updateGameSettings.lua`**: This script appears to be a utility related to managing game settings.
 Understand its purpose if tasks involve modifying how game settings are handled.

 ## 8. Prompting the AI Agent